moviedo/ansible-role-nvm/README.md

   * `nvm_user` This should be the remote user that will use NVM.
 This value defaults to 'vagrant'.

+  * `nvm_group` This optional variable is the remote group that will be used to setup permissions.
+If undefined, will fallback to `nvm_user`.

 Optional Variables

   * `nvm_version: "v0.35.2"` NVM version to install on remote machine, it defaults to `v0.35.2`.
 You must specify a distinct NVM version, do **NOT** use wild cards (i.e. `v0.24.x`).